-About 56,000 postal workers sustain injuries on the job each year in the United States, according to a report released by the Bureau of Labor Statistics.
-These injuries, ranging from sprains and strains to more serious issues like traumatic brain injuries (TBIs) and spinal cord injuries, can prevent postal workers from performing their jobs and enjoying every other aspect of their lives.
+About 56,000 postal workers suffer accidents on the job each year in the United States, according to a report released by the Bureau of Labor Statistics.
+These range from sprains and strains to more serious issues like traumatic brain injuries (TBIs) and spinal cord injuries, can prevent postal workers from performing their jobs and enjoying every other aspect of their lives.

 We know the aftermath of on-the-job injuries can be difficult to deal with alone.
-From helping injured workers recover to guiding them through the Department of Labor Office of Workers’ Compensation Program (OWCP) claims, we’re committed to helping United States Postal Service workers navigate life after their injuries.
+From helping injured workers recover to guiding them through the Department of Labor Office of Workers’ Compensation Program (OWCP) claims, we’re committed to helping the United States Postal Service workers navigate life after work-related health issues.

 If you’re a postal service worker who has been injured while on the job, we want to hear your story.
 We can get you the medical attention and care that you deserve and help heal you.
 Book a consultation today to learn more about our services or talk to a medical professional.

 While there are a number of ways postal workers get injured on-the-job, some types of health problems are more common in postal work than others.
 We’ve listed some of the most common injuries suffered by USPS workers below.

 - Traffic accidents.
 Motor vehicle injuries are one of the most common types that mail delivery postal workers sustain.
 Driving a mail truck can be dangerous work, especially when multiple stops on busy roads are factored in.
 Some workers who walk their routes may be at risk of pedestrian accidents involving different vehicles like cars, trucks, motorcycles, or bicycles.
 Injuries from traffic accidents can be very serious, ranging from back and neck to head injuries and damage to internal organs.